Cheyenne County Kansas Community Foundation

 I joined the St Francis Community Foundation Board in 2007 and have been a part of many changes.
 It's an honor to serve, establishing CCKCF as an important part of our communities.
 My vision is working to build a strong foundation and leave a solid legacy for generations to come.

 I was approached about being on the foundation board, and the timing and the situation seemed right for me.
-I believe we all the qualities to contribute back to our communities, and this is an opportunity for me to do so.
+I believe we have all the qualities to contribute back to our communities, and this is an opportunity for me to do so.

 Having grown up in Cheyenne County and returned "home", I want to do my part to encourage the next generation to return "home".
-I feel CCKCF will play and important role in making Cheyenne County a "home" to come back to!
+I feel CCKCF will play an important role in making Cheyenne County a "home" to come back to!

 In my life I have lived in many places.
 Cheyenne County has won my heart.
 I am the new director for the foundation.
 I cannot wait to see how many lives are impacted by the work done here at CCKCF.